MAKING A DIFFERENCE

 people and organizations that are changing the way we eat!more

 YUM-O! empowers kids and their families to develop healthy relationships with food and cooking.

 This earthy, nutty recipe will satisfy a crowd.

 You've got to try this delicious and hearty corn and fish chowder!

 This tasty side goes with a variety of meals.

 You may love to cook and are looking for more ideas and information about food.
 Or maybe you are a total beginner who isn't really sure what to do first.
 Whatever your comfort level is, we know one thing…everybody eats, right?
 So let's have some fun getting there…

 The Yum-o! website will help get you started.
 Check out our Basic Pantry and Kitchen Tools sections to see what you need to get started in the kitchen.
 Then look at our recipes to see if any of them tickle your fancy.
 In fact, we organized many of our recipes by age groups so you can pick the ones just right for you to make with a GH (grown-up helper)* standing by.
-And, we want to hear how it goes!
-If you have something to share, send us your stories and recipe ideas by clicking here.

 Some of our recipes use traditional ways of measuring – cups, teaspoons and other terms that are pretty standard in the kitchen.
 Other recipes use funny measurements like a "palmful" of this and a "pinch" of that, but most of the time we try to provide the traditional equivalent of those funny terms.
 If you are just getting started in the kitchen, it's probably a good idea to use the more traditional measurements until you get used to different tastes and the effects ingredients have on the recipes.
 But don't be shy.
 Most of the time you can always take some away or add a little more of a certain ingredient to balance things out.
 Once you spend a little more time in the kitchen and become an old pro, you can do your own tweaking of the ingredients to make the recipes your very own!